 If you are serving individual salads, it is best to defer to your guests and leave the salads undressed and pass the dressing at the table.
-In that case, make sure that you have at least 2 ounces of dressing per diner to accommodate those of your guests who like to go a little heavy on the dressing.
+In that case, ensure that you have at least 2 ounces of dressing per diner to accommodate your guests who like to go a little heavy on the dressing.

 How Much Sauce Should You Put On Protein (Meat/Poultry/Fish)

 The rule of thumb for saucing proteins is one to two ounces, depending upon who you ask or what book you read.
 Of course, that doesn't take into account what type of sauce is being served.
 The more flavorful and/or concentrated your sauce, the less you need.

 You may only need one ounce per serving if you are serving a reduction sauce.
 However, if you serve a lightly-flavored sauce with fish or poultry, you will probably want to serve 2 ounces per serving.

 On the other hand, if you are saucing with compound butter, you might only need half an ounce.
 In all of these cases, it is advisable to have extra for passing at the table.

 Plating the main protein at restaurants can be a pretty elaborate affair involving squirt bottles, paint brushes, or spoons for precise saucing.
 The home cook can indeed find and use these items for plating, but generally, three saucing options are available to us without having to go to the restaurant supply or craft store.